Py-Himanshu-Patel/Laern-Python/RabbitMQ/4-Routing/README.md

 A binding is a relationship between an exchange and a queue.
 This can be simply read as: **the queue is interested in messages from this exchange**.

-Bindings can take an extra r`outing_key` parameter.
+Bindings can take an extra `outing_key` parameter.
 To avoid the confusion with a `basic_publish` parameter we're going to call it a `binding key`.
 This is how we could create a binding with a key:

 ```python
 channel.queue_bind(exchange=exchange_name, queue=queue_name, routing_key='black')